 A Public Safety radio system is one that is specifically designed and operated for the public safety community.
 Systems are constructed to address the demanding requirements of public safety communications such as coverage, interoperability, enhanced security and reliability.

 Who owns the PSCS?

 The infrastructure and equipment are owned and maintained by Bell.
-The PSE will be billed directly by Bell for use of PSCS.
 All handheld, base and vehicle radios will continue to be purchased and owned by the PSE.

 Will PSCS be centrally managed on behalf of PSEs?